Invoca/developer-docs/source/api_documentation/network_integration/ringpools/index.rst

   * - preferred
     - boolean
     - true or false.
-Selects this RingPool if the advertiser has multiple RingPools for the campaign and the web integration code does not specifiy which pool to use.
+Selects this RingPool if the advertiser has multiple RingPools for the campaign and the web integration code does not specify which pool to use.

-  * - test_click_url
-    - string
-    - RingPool tracking link.

-  * - sample_api_url
-    - string
-    - RingPool API endpoint.

-  * - is_first_preference
-    - boolean
-    - Designates the preferred RingPool to be used for general traffic.

 Endpoint: